 Here are two very important investment concepts that I want to introduce to you:

 - Investment portfolio

 An investment portfolio is a set of financial assets owned by an investor that may include stocks, bonds, real estate or alternative investments.

-Diversification means that you spread your money across different types of investments with little or no relations to each other.
+Diversification means that you spread your money across different types of investments with little or no relation to each other.

 Why do you want diversification in your investments?

 Because you don’t want to put all your eggs in one basket and diversification can help you reduce your investment risk.

 And the smart way to invest your money is to build a diversified investment portfolio.